 In national elections a vote which does not express a clear preference or which expresses multiple preferences is a spoiled vote.
-For the purposes of voting at the Citizens Assembly these categories will apply as follows:
+For the purposes of voting at the Citizens' Assembly these categories will apply as outlined below.
+Please note that not all of these categories may arise during the vote on each topic:

-- 1. The voter does not mark an X against any option for a question.
-This would not affect the validity of other questions on the same Ballot Paper. - 2.
-The voter marks an X against more than one option in a single question where only one option is sought.
+- The voter does not mark an X against any option for a question.
+This would not affect the validity of other questions on the same Ballot Paper. - The voter marks an X against more than one option in a single question where only one option is sought.
 In this case it is again not possible to determine the intention of the voter so the vote should be treated as invalid. - 3.
 Where a voter is asked to rank options in order of preference and marks 1 beside more than one option or does not mark 1 beside any question. - 4.
 Where a voter is asked to rank options in order of preference and either skips or duplicates a preference other than the first preference then only any preferences indicated up to the missing/duplicated one will be counted.
 For example in a question with five options if the voter marks 2, 1, 3, 4, 3 then preferences 1 and 2 are counted and the remaining ones are not.
 Similarly if a voter marks 1, 2, 4, 5 then only preferences 1 and 2 are valid.